 We met up at Wilshire/Vermont Station, a curiously dumpy subway stop on the Purple Line.
 None of the downscale, low rent shops appealed to anything in me so I hung out in the courtyard, reading a book and watching homeless people change position to avoid the glare of the son.
 A man tried unsuccessfully to score drugs and a young woman tried, unsuccessfully, to get me to purchase some tickets for her church’s raffle.
 There are planters, which instead of nourishing actual plants, are topped with astroturf and the inescapable smell of sun-dried urine let to me assuming that they serve as giant urinals for both dogs and humans.

-Cater corner the train station is the Wilshire Galleria, the name of which at least suggests a mall, but which was actually built in 1939 as department store for the long-defunct chain, I. Magnin.
+Cater-corner the train station is the Wilshire Galleria, the name of which at least suggests a mall, but which was actually built in 1939 as a department store for the long-defunct chain, I. Magnin.
 The boxy but attractive Art Deco structure was designed by the great Myron Hunt.
 In 1992, two years after I. Magnin departed, it reopened as the Wilshire Galleria.
-We peeked through the front doors at the beautiful interior, currently undergoing renovation as its owners, the Harridge Group, work to transform the property into a mixed use space.
+We peeked through the front doors at the beautiful interior, currently undergoing renovation as its owners, the Harridge Group, work to transform the property into a mixed-use space.

 CITY CENTER ON 6th – 시티 센터 온 6th

 The first mall we visited was City Center on 6th.
 According to the County Assessor, the mall opened in 2007, which surprises me, because aesthetically, it seems as much as the Wilshire Galleria to be the product of a long past era.
 Nevertheless, there are Yelpers who in their reviews of a mall describe the design as incredible and beautiful.